St Gobhan: Gobban find mac Lugdach of Uí Ferba-Altraighe

-It is generally regarded that St. Gobhan was buried, or his holy relics preserved at the celebrated monastery of St. Fintan of Clonenagh(Cluain Ednech), county Laois.
+It is generally considered that St. Gobhan was buried, or his holy relics preserved, at the monastery of St. Fintan of Clonenagh(Cluain Ednech), county Laois.
 However St. Gobhan had no apparent ecclesiastical ties to this historic establishment.
-An examination of the etymology of Cluain Eidhneach may be instructive.
-The meaning of the middle Irish word Cluain is invariably found to be a piece of fertile land surrounded by a bog or moor, or on one side by a bog, and the other by water.
+An examination of the etymology of Cluain Eidhneach is instructive.
+The meaning of the Middle Irish word Cluain is invariably found to be a piece of fertile land surrounded by a bog or moor, or on one side by a bog, and the other by water.
 Also the word eidnech/eidhneach refers to an area of ivy-clad trees.
-In summary an area of raised fertile land surrounded by bog/swamp.
+In summary, an area of raised fertile land surrounded by bog or swamp.

-A few miles to the north of Ratoo the river Feale, Brick and Gale converge: thus united they become the Cashen river which flows some six more miles before emptying into Cashen bay on the River Shannon estuary.
-The low ground south of the Cashen river was known as cashen bog.
-The church of Rattoo lies within this bog, though now much reduced: however one and a half thousand years ago this topography would have been more apparent.
+A few miles to the north of Ratoo the rivers Feale, Brick and Gale converge: thus united they become the Cashen river which flows some six more miles before emptying into Cashen Bay on the River Shannon estuary.
+The low ground south of the Cashen river was known as Cashen bog.
+The church of Rattoo lies within this bog, which is now much reduced: however, one and a half thousand years ago this topography would have been more apparent.

-The church of Rattoo adjoins the ancient townland of Clooneagh:Cluain Each. - while seven miles west of Tralee, on the Corkaguiny peninsular is the old church of Kilgobbin.
+The church of Rattoo adjoins the ancient townland of Clooneagh:Cluain Each. – while seven miles west of Tralee, on the Corkaguiny peninsular is the old church of Kilgobbin.